cr4yz/sbox-boilerplate/README.md

 There are a few steps to take to turn this boilerplate into your own addon.

+First, download this repository and place it inside a new folder inside your `/{steam}/sbox/addons/` folder.
+For example, `/{steam}/sbox/addons/my-gamemode/{boilerplate files}`

 ### .addon

 This file contains information about the addon, it must be modified to suit your addon.
 In the future .addon files might no longer be needed, but for now we have to make sure to update them for each individual gamemode.

-* name - your addon name
+* name - your addon name (alphanumeric with no spaces)
 * version - your addon version
 * sharedassets - ??
 * depends - an array of other addons that your addon will load first and have access to.
 For example, `base` includes a basic player and movement controller.